spcourse/python/en/files/index.md

 ## Exercise

-Download the file with the goals statistics of van Basten and try to reproduce the results above.
+Download the file with the goals statistics of van Basten, create a file named `football_analysis.py` and try to reproduce the results above.

+As a second exercise, try to think of ways to improve this program.
+Separate reading the file from analysing it, and try to answer the two questions one by one.
+Code design is very difficult to learn, and requires thinking and rewriting code, so try to find another student to discuss with!